NillionNetwork/nillion-docs/docs/nada-ai-introduction.md

 Choosing blind computing involves certain trade-offs compared to traditional computing.
 While you gain enhanced privacy, there are added computational overheads and capacity constraints.

 **Currently, Nada-AI does not support Large Language Models (LLMs)**.
 However, we are actively working on integrating this capability into our platform.
-In the meantime, we recommend the following [3-phase blind AI/ML workflow](/nada-ai-introduction#discover-the-power-of-privacy-preserving-ai) with the [models we do support](/nada-ai-introduction#supported-models):
+In the meantime, follow our [3-phase workflow](/nada-ai-introduction#discover-the-power-of-privacy-preserving-ai) with a [supported model](/nada-ai-introduction#supported-models) to build a blind AI project with Nada:

 ### Discover the Power of Privacy-Preserving AI